My first PowerShell runbook

-- We want to start the runbook, so click Start and then click Ok when the Start Runbook blade opens.
+- You want to start the runbook, so click Start and then click Ok when the Start Runbook page opens.

-- A job pane is opened for the runbook job that we created.
-We can close this pane, but in this case we leave it open so we can watch the job's progress.
+- A job page is opened for the runbook job that you created.
+You can close this pane, but in this case you leave it open so you can watch the job's progress.

-- The job status is shown in Job Summary and matches the statuses that we saw when we tested the runbook.
+- The job status is shown in Job Summary and matches the statuses that you saw when you tested the runbook.

-- Once the runbook status shows Completed, click Output.
-The Output pane is opened, and we can see our Hello World.
+- Once the runbook status shows Completed, under Overview click Output.
+The Output pane is opened, and you can see your Hello World.

-- Close the Streams pane and the Job pane to return to the MyFirstRunbook-PowerShell pane.
+- Close the Streams page and the Job page to return to the MyFirstRunbook-PowerShell page.

-- Click Jobs to open the Jobs pane for this runbook.
+- Under Details, click Jobs to open the Jobs pane for this runbook.
 This lists all of the jobs created by this runbook.
-We should only see one job listed since we only ran the job once.
+You should only see one job listed since you only ran the job once.

-- You can click this job to open the same Job pane that we viewed when we started the runbook.
+- You can click this job to open the same Job pane that you viewed when you started the runbook.
 This allows you to go back in time and view the details of any job that was created for a particular runbook.

 Step 5 - Add authentication to manage Azure resources

-We've tested and published our runbook, but so far it doesn't do anything useful.
-We want to have it manage Azure resources.
-It won't be able to do that though unless we have it authenticate using the credentials that are referred to in the prerequisites.
-We do that with the Add-AzureRmAccount cmdlet.
+You've tested and published your runbook, but so far it doesn't do anything useful.
+You want to have it manage Azure resources.
+It is not able to do that though unless You have it authenticate using the credentials that are referred to in the prerequisites.
+You do that with the Connect-AzureRmAccount cmdlet.

-- Open the textual editor by clicking Edit on the MyFirstRunbook-PowerShell pane.
+- Open the textual editor by clicking Edit on the MyFirstRunbook-PowerShell page.

-- We don't need the Write-Output line anymore, so go ahead and delete it.
+- You don't need the Write-Output line anymore, so go ahead and delete it.

 Type or copy and paste the following code that handles the authentication with your Automation Run As account:

-$Conn = Get-AutomationConnection -Name AzureRunAsConnection Add-AzureRMAccount -ServicePrincipal -Tenant $Conn.TenantID ` -ApplicationId $Conn.ApplicationID -CertificateThumbprint $Conn.CertificateThumbprint
+$Conn = Get-AutomationConnection -Name AzureRunAsConnection Connect-AzureRmAccount -ServicePrincipal -Tenant $Conn.TenantID ` -ApplicationId $Conn.ApplicationID -CertificateThumbprint $Conn.CertificateThumbprint

-- Click Test pane so that we can test the runbook.
+- Click Test pane so that you can test the runbook.